gcarbo01/devsecops-roadmap/README.md

 ## Category
 Governance, Operations, Enterprise asset management, Documentation.
 ## Description
 The Backstage Software Catalog is a centralized system that keeps track of ownership and metadata for all the software in your ecosystem (services, websites, libraries, data pipelines, etc).
-The catalog is built around the concept of metadata files stored together with the code, which are then harvested and visualized in Backstage.
+The catalog is built around the concept of metadata files stored together with the code, which are then harvested and visualized in Backstage. <br>
 The Software Templates is a tool that can help you create Components inside Backstage.
-By default, it has the ability to load skeletons of code, template in some variables, and then publish the template to some locations like GitHub or GitLab.
+By default, it has the ability to load skeletons of code, template in some variables, and then publish the template to some locations like GitHub or GitLab. <br>
 The tool also allows the creation of a Catalog Graph of architecture elements in C4 format.
 ## Resources
 Backstage Software Catalog <br>